-During the reporting period, the Group capitalised expenditure of \$927,948.
-As an independent valuation of the Group's projects was completed for the 28 February 2015 annual financial report, management have impaired the total value to be consistent with the value adopted in the annual report.
-For details on the valuation refer to the 28 February 2015 annual financial report.
+During the reporting period, the future recoverability of capitalised exploration and evaluation expenditure was assessed and an impairment loss of \$561,119 was recognised.
+As an independent valuation of the Group's projects was completed for the 28 February 2016 annual financial report, management have impaired the total value to be consistent with the value adopted in the annual report.
+For details on the valuation refer to the 28 February 2016 annual financial report.
+An updated independent valuation will be completed for the next year end.